smartinovski/dialoguefactory/README.md

 We challenge you to train a machine learning model to enable Gretel to utter the correct sentences in our [dialogues](#the-dialogues).
 Gretel is the main player in the textual world.
 To help you get started, we have created the following notebooks that contain examples of how to train and evaluate the agent: [start.ipynb](start.ipynb) and [baseline.ipynb](baseline.ipynb)

 Please refer to the *Challenge* section in our [paper](http://dx.doi.org/10.13140/RG.2.2.22518.41283), where we outline the rules.
-We kindly ask you to report the metrics that we require, which are also displayed on our [leaderboard](https://revivegretel.com/leaderboard).
+We kindly ask you to report the required metrics, which are also displayed on our [leaderboard](https://revivegretel.com/leaderboard).
 You are welcome to report any additional metrics or any interesting findings.

 If you have any questions or require assistance with the challenge, please feel free to open a new GitHub issue.
 We're happy to inform you that we provide [documentation](https://revivegretel.com/docs) of our code.

 ### Win prizes and recognition
-The competition has no time limit.
-However, the first three contestants who reach more than 95% on all dialogue types in the testing environment will earn a special prize and recognition.
-We regret that our budget doesn't allow for expensive prizes, but we wanted to show our appreciation for your hard work and dedication.
-Prize structure:
-1. 300$ and certificate
-2. 200$ and certificate
-3. 100$ and certificate
+The challenge conditions and prizes will be updated soon...

 You can view the leaderboard [here](https://revivegretel.com/leaderboard).